 Because while a motor is working, its rotor is a spinning mass.
 And any rotating mass has a moment of inertia.
 You can see it as a factor to calculate how much torque is needed to give a movement to an object.
 Its unit is kg.m² (SI), or lb.ft².

-Moment of inertia — also called rotational inertia — of an object depends on three factors: the mass of the object, the position of its axis of rotation, and its mass distribution around this axis.
 For example, more torque is needed to rotate to a free horizontal bicycle wheel than to rotate a small rotor.
-Both mass are evenly distributed, but the bicycle wheel is heavier and some of its mass is far away from the axis of rotation; for the rotor, it's really light and the mass is very close to its axis of rotation.
+Both masses are evenly distributed, but the bicycle wheel is heavier, and some of its group is far away from the axis of rotation; for the rotor, it's light, and the mass is very close to its axis of rotation.

-In order to ease the painful life of science-people, the moment of inertia calculation can be simplified, or assimilated to a reference solid (like a sphere, a cube, etc.).
+To ease the painful life of science people, the moment of inertia calculation can be simplified or assimilated to a reference solid (like a sphere, a cube, etc.).

-DC motors need to provide acceleration in order to change speed.
-For example, from idle speed to whatever speed a rotor wants to get, the transition is not spontaneous (because an infinite acceleration, as well as a null moment of inertia, are strongly unlikely), it needs an acceleration to reach a given speed.
-In the case of reducing the speed, a deceleration is only a negative acceleration.
+DC motors need to provide acceleration to change speed.
+For example, from idle speed to whatever speed a rotor wants to get, the transition is not spontaneous (because an infinite acceleration, as well as a null moment of inertia, are strongly unlikely).
+It needs an acceleration to reach a given speed.
+In the case of reducing the speed, a deceleration is only negative acceleration.

 Torque (T) (in N.m) is equal to moment of inertia (I) (in kg.m²) times angular acceleration (alpha) (in m/s², all the units here are form SI).
 This equation appears in Newton's law of motion.